AdaCore/learn/intro_to_ada.rst

 -----------------------------

-A recurring theme in our introduction to Ada types has been the way important built-in types like ``Boolean`` or ``Integer`` have been built with the same facilities that are available to the user.
-This is also true for strings: The string type in Ada is a simple array.
+A recurring theme in our introduction to Ada types has been the way important built-in types like :ada:`Boolean` or :ada:`Integer` have been built with the same facilities that are available to the user.
+This is also true for strings:
+The string type in Ada is a simple array.

 Here is how the string type is defined in Ada: